Energy-Sparks/energy-sparks-data-pipeline/README.md

 [npm](https://serverless.com/framework/docs/getting-started/).
 We are using serverless v3 which requires a version of node greater than 10.

+Serverless plugins need to be installed with `npm install`

 Add the serverless AWS credentials to a profile called `serverless` in your `~/.aws/credentials` file (these credentials can be found in a document titled 'Serverless AWS credentials' in 1password):